Graziella-Husson/MediBot/README.md

 * For spacy_sklearn:
-	* In the conf.yml file, add this where the word 'pipeline' is :
+	* In the conf.yml file, add this where the word 'pipeline' is:
 ```
 pipeline:
 - name: "nlp_spacy"